kshulgina/codetta/README.md

 This Python program creates several files which are used by the subsequent step to generate an alignment summary file.
 The default location of these files is the same as the input sequence file, with different file extension.
 However, an alternative location for the alignment output files can be specified with the `--align_output` argument.

 The next step is to process these files into an alignment summary file.
+The only required argument is the location of the alignment output files (either the default or what was specified by the `--align_output` argument.

 	python codetta_summary.py examples/GCA_000442605.1.fna